Comprehensive Guide to Sports Betting Terms and Definitions

 -

-Syndicate: A syndicate is a group of bettors who pool their money, resources, and expertise to wager collectively.
-Syndicates often use advanced models, information networks, or specialized roles (data collection, modeling, execution) to gain an edge over sportsbooks.
+Syndicate: A group of bettors who pool money, resources, and expertise to wager collectively, often with advanced models or specialized roles.

 -

-Synthetic Line: The effective “fair” price you get by combining the best sides of related markets or different sportsbooks to create a near-zero-hold synthetic market (the line implied by that combo).
+Synthetic Line: The effective “fair” price you get by combining the best sides of related markets or different sportsbooks to create a near-zero-hold synthetic market.

 -